NicoHood/HoodLoader2/Readme.md

 HoodLoader2 gives you the option to **reprogram the 16u2** of a normal Arduino Uno/Mega R3 with **custom sketches**.
 This means you can use the 16u2 as a normal USB AVR like a Leonardo.
-You have a full compatible **USB-HID core, CDC Serial** and you can also use the **7 i/o pins of the 16u2**.
+You have a full compatible USB-HID core, CDC Serial and you can also use the 7 i/o pins of the 16u2.
-The **extended HID devices and USB-Core improvements** of the [HID Project](https://github.com/NicoHood/HID) also apply for the HoodLoader2.
+The extended HID devices and USB-Core improvements of the [HID Project](https://github.com/NicoHood/HID) also apply for the HoodLoader2.

 The 16u2 is somehow limited in its functions but still a great addition if you know how to use it.
 It also compatible with [FastLED](https://github.com/FastLED/FastLED) and [IRLremote](https://github.com/NicoHood/IRLremote)(with PCINT) for example.

 The great thing about this is that you actually have **two fully Arduino compatible Microcontrollers in one Arduino Uno/Mega board**
 – the board most of you already own.
-Your **main MCU (328/2560) is still reprogrammable** if you enter bootloader mode.
+Your main MCU (328/2560) is **still reprogrammable** if you enter bootloader mode.
-**All you need for this is a normal Arduino Uno/Mega R3 and some cables** to install the new HoodLoader2.
+All you need for this is a normal Arduino Uno/Mega R3 and some cables to install the new HoodLoader2.
 Please __read the readme carfully__ to avoid any problems.
-You will find most of the answers to your questions in the readme.
+You will find most of the answers to your questions already in the readme.

 **See http://nicohood.wordpress.com/ for more tutorials, projects and contact.**